epfl-ada/ada-2023-project-oddbits/README.md

        - Check for improvement in speed.
 	- Findings:
 	    - 4 games have been played 1000+ times.
-	    - The Dataset was too constraint thus became too small (~ only a few people) to be considered representative.
+	    - The Dataset was too constrained thus became too small (~ only a few people) to be considered representative.
 	    - The players that did play a few times did so in a very short time implying that they might have been memorizing the path and that maybe a group of people were competing on the same computer.
 	- Conclusions:
 	    - This idea does not lead to robust conclusions.
 This part has thus been removed from the notebook.
 - We can expand our search by studying if the speed improves when the player has previously played a lot in general.
 	- Steps:
-	    - Find the people that only played the game once to exclude the possibility of memorization and friend competitions.
+	    - Find the people that only played the game once to exclude the possibility of memorization.
-	    - Compute there experience from the original data.
+	    - Compute their experience from the original data (previous games played).
 	    - Check for improvement.
 	- Findings:
 	    - The number of players with less experience is way larger than the ones with higher experience (5-10+ games).
 In other words, we have skewed data.